The audit process generally follows the same procedure for all audit providers.

 - Request an example of the final report.
 You can see if it meets the Traffic Commissioners requirements.

-The audit process usually takes a day on site then one day to write the report.
+The audit process usually takes a day on site then further time to write the report.
 The content and quality of the report will vary but what you can gain from the advice of an auditor during a visit can be extremely beneficial.

 The cost of an audit varies greatly, but so does the quality of the service.

 An auditor has to remain unbiased, independent and report on all findings at the time of the audit.

 An audit should not be carried out by any consultant involved in the process of assisting an operator in their compliance.

 An auditor should send you a list of what information is required and other items that may be needed on the day of the visit.
 They may also request information that can be checked beforehand, for example, a fleet list so a vehicles MOT history can be checked.
 This can help an auditor as information obtained in advance can be discussed during the visit.

 Requesting an example of a report can assist in preparation as it will give you an idea of what questions will be asked and what documents need to be seen.

 An auditor cannot assist in putting systems and procedures in place for an operator then carry out the audit.

 An audit visit generally involves a day on site and consists of answering lots of questions whilst looking at all the systems and procedures in place.
 The auditor is not there to criticise, but to give an independent, unbiased view of everything you are doing concerning transport management.